-We talked to Lara Mare, Founder, and Managing Director Rush Nutrition, about why everybody loves RUSH, and this is what she said:
+Lara Mare, Founder, and Managing Director of Rush Nutrition tells us why everybody loves RUSH.

 First of all, how are you and your family doing in these COVID-19 times?